ImanJowkar/Network/2-cisco_device_configuration/README.md

 It's important to configure VTP carefully to avoid unintended changes in VLAN configurations.
 Also, be aware that VTP is a Cisco-proprietary protocol, so it typically only works with Cisco switches and not with switches from other manufacturers.

+`vtp only send vtp data, when interfaces which connected between switches are in trunk mode.`
 ```

 # on vtp server